-A watershed is an area of land in which all the water that falls on that landscape, including buildings, parking lots, etc. as rain, snow, or any other form of precipitation drains into a common body of water such as a stream, river or lake.
+A watershed is an area of land in which all the water that falls on that landscape as rain, snow, or any other form of precipitation drains into a common body of water such as a stream, river or lake.
 Wherever you are on the land surface of the earth, you are standing within a watershed.
-Watersheds vary in extent from small closed basins and small watersheds that surround our local arroyos, up to large watersheds that include major tributaries to large rivers like the Rio Grande.
+Watersheds vary in extent from small closed basins that surround our local arroyos up to large watersheds that include major tributaries to large rivers like the Rio Grande.

 The Santa Fe Municipal Watershed

 The Santa Fe River Watershed is 182,400 acres and is a sub-basin of the Rio Grande Watershed with its headwaters below Lake Peak at 12,408 feet within the Sangre de Cristo range.
 The Santa Fe Municipal Watershed consists of 17,200 acres within the upper Santa Fe River Watershed and is located in the public lands of the Santa Fe National Forest, part of which is designated as the Pecos Wilderness.
 The Santa Fe Municipal Watershed is closed to the public pursuant to a 1932 order from the Secretary of Agriculture and through an updated Special Prohibition by the Forest Supervisor in 1991.